gruntjs/grunt-contrib-uglify/README.md

 _Run this task with the `grunt uglify` command._

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

+### Migrating from 2.x to 3.x

+Version `3.x` introduced changes to configuring source maps.
+Accordingly, if you don't use the source map options you should be able to upgrade seamlessly.
+If you do use source maps, see below.

+#### Removed options

+`sourceMapRoot` - The location of your sources is now calculated for you when `sourceMap` is set to `true`
+`sourceMapPrefix` - No longer necessary for the above reason
+`sourceMappingURL` - Once again, this is calculated automatically

+#### Changed options

+`sourceMap` - Only accepts a `Boolean` value.
+Generates a map with a default name for you

+#### New options

+`sourceMapName` - Accepts a string or function to change the location or name of your map `sourceMapIncludeSources` - Embed the content of your source files directly into the map

 ### Options

 This task primarily delegates to [UglifyJS2][], so please consider the [UglifyJS documentation][] as required reading for advanced configuration.